 You should renew your certificate before it expires.
 If you are on the job with a card that is expired, suspended, inactive, or revoked, you can be subject to citation and fines.
 If you don't renew before your certificate expires, a late-renewal fee will be charged.
 If you are assigned to an electrical contractor fulfilling administrator duties, you will be unassigned on the expiration date of your certificate.

-If you are unassigned due to late renewal or not meeting educational requirements, you must complete the Change Assignment of Administrator/Master Certificate form (F503-009-000) to become reassigned to the electrical contractor.
+If you are unassigned due to late renewal or not meeting educational requirements, you must complete the Change Assignment of Administrator/Master Certificate form (F503-009-000) to become reassigned to the electrical contractor, along with the fee of $44.00.

 What L&I will do